 Step 5.
 Restart Windows 10 and your computer will auto exit Safe Mode.

-As for how to force delete a file, how to delete files that cannot be deleted or how to delete locked files in Windows 10, hope the solutions in this post help.
-If you need to recover deleted or lost files, you can try the best free file undelete software for Windows 10/8/7.
+As for how to force delete a file/folder that cannot be deleted in Windows 10, hope the above solutions in this post help.

 In case sometimes you may mistakenly deleted a needed file on your Windows 10 computer, here we also attach an easy file undelete method, namely, use the professional data recovery software to easily recover deleted files from your Windows 10 computer.